devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/innerloop-vs-outerloop.md

           component: outerloop-build
     ```

-3. Add a deployment component which best suits your cluster’s runtime environment (`kubernetes`/`openshift`), in this case openshift
+3. Add a deployment component that best suits your cluster’s runtime environment (`kubernetes`/`openshift`), in this case openshift
-    1. Provide the file path to your openshift template file with `uri`
+    - Provide the file path to your openshift template file with `uri`

     ```yaml
     components: